-If your company/union has a group Medicare plan, you can get information from your Human Resources department or benefits administrator about the options offered to retirees.
+If your company or union has a group Medicare plan, you can get information from your Human Resources department or benefit administrator about the options offered to retirees.

 2. Why would I choose a group Medicare plan over an individual Medicare plan?

 As a rule, group Medicare plans have richer benefits than individual plans.
-And, because many employers/unions offer a defined contribution plan or subsidy, the cost is likely less as well.
+And, because many employers or unions offer a defined contribution plan or subsidy, the cost is likely less as well.